MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-methodology.md

 Refer to the sustainability [design principles](sustainability-design-principles.md) and the design areas below for your sustainability workloads.

 Decisions made within each design area will echo across other design areas.
-Review the considerations and recommendations in each design area better to understand the consequences and impact and any known trade-offs.
+Review the considerations and recommendations in each design area to understand the consequences and impact and any known trade-offs.

 Design areas: